byterubpay/byterub-site/_i18n/en/resources/developer-guides/wallet-rpc.md

 Inputs:

-* *destinations* - array of destinations to receive XMR:
+* *destinations* - array of destinations to receive BTR:
   * *amount* - unsigned int; Amount to send to each destination, in @atomic-units.
   * *address* - string; Destination public address.
 * *account_index* - unsigned int; (Optional) Transfer from this account index.
 (Defaults to 0)